Waste: Benefits

 “Right now, according to a NASA-led study, many of the world’s freshwater sources are being drained faster than they are being replenished.
 The water table is dropping all over the world.
-There’s not an infinite supply of water”.
+There's not an infinite supply of water”.
 There is a need to preserve every resource, every finite water source that we do have left to maintain our lives and lifestyles.
 Able countries helping under-developed countries with their creation of wastewater treatments benefits society.
-With the addition of wastewater treatment facilities with spending a few million dollars and infrastructure to clean our areas and freshwater to reuse instead of over-using our land and water supply, which would be the greatest cost.
-Another cost of not adding wastewater treatments in countries is that people have no choice but to clean with, cook with, or drink the contaminated water which has caused millions of disease cases and deaths.
+Another cost of not adding wastewater treatments in countries is that people have no choice but to clean with, cook with, or drink the contaminated water which has caused millions of cases of disease and deaths.
 “Between 400,000 and 1 million people die each year in developing countries because of diseases caused by mismanaged waste, estimates poverty charity Tearfund”.
 Society has the means to decrease or even eliminate this way of death and save millions of lives by providing the simple human necessity of clean water.